jmil/Bioe421_521-MicrocontrollerApplications/Lab_07--DivingDeeperIntoDangerShield/Lab07--DivingDeeperIntoDangerShield.md

 ##Lab 7.
 Diving Deeper into the Danger Shield

-Since we were delayed by the Internet last time (sorry!) the first step is to finish all of Lab 6.
-After you finish Lab 6, and based on what we discussed in lecture, use your knowledge of Danger Shield to complete the following Assignments.
+Use your knowledge of Danger Shield to complete the following Assignments.

-####Procedure: Recall you have used `ino` to setup the proper set of directories and files for each of your Arduino scripts.
+####General Procedure: Recall you have used `ino` to setup the proper set of directories and files for each of your Arduino scripts.
 So, for EACH of the following assignments, you should repeat this setup procedure to create a clean directory to work in:

 		$ cd ~
 		$ mkdir -p arduino/ASSIGNMENT-NAME